justingodden/mlops-made-easy/docs/01-containers/03-docker-custom-containers.md

 `COPY <from> <to>` copies files from the host machine (your computer) into the container image.
 We've used `.` for both, meaning from whatever folder you're currently in right now on your computer, to the `/app/` directory in the container image.
 This will copy the `app.py` and `requirements.txt` files over.

 We've seen `RUN` before.
-We create a virtual environment, activate it, upgrade `pip` and install `streamlit` and `pandas.`
+We create a virtual environment, activate it, upgrade `pip` and install `streamlit` and `pandas`.

 `streamlit` runs its web application on port `8501`.
 The `EXPOSE` command informs Docker that the container listens on the specified network ports at runtime.
 However, the `EXPOSE` command does not actually publish the port.
 It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published.
 To actually publish the port when running the container, we use the `-p` flag on `docker run`.

-As per best practices, we don't run the container with `root` privileges, we only used that to install some packes.
+As per best practices, we don't run the container with `root` privileges, we only used that to install some packages.
 Now we use the `USER` command to change to uid `1001` with only enough permissions to run the app.

 `ENTRYPOINT` and `CMD` are very similar.
 In fact, they're also similar to `RUN`.
 They all issue commands, but do it in different ways and are used for different reasons. `RUN` executes commands in _shell form_ where the command is run in a shell (such as `/bin/sh/`) which executes the command (just like we would in a terminal).
 This is useful for installing packages for example.
 It looks like `pip install etc etc`.

 Whereas `ENTRYPOINT` and `CMD` are in _exec form_ which looks like ["pip", "install", "etc", "etc"].
-These are not run through a shell, they are run through the specified binary directly. `ENTRYPOINT` is run first, then `CMD` is append onto it. `ENTRYPOINT` in not overridalbe, but `CMD` can be overriden when create a container from the image.
+These are not run through a shell, they are run through the specified binary directly. `ENTRYPOINT` is run first, then `CMD` is appended onto it. `ENTRYPOINT` in not overridable, but `CMD` can be overriden when creating a container from the image.
 This allows a baseline behaviour with `ENTRYPOINT` but with flexible configurations with `CMD`.
-An example might be that you have a application that runs a webserver from the command `webserver`, and it takes it as command-line arguments the location of the .html file and the port to expose.
-So you have write your `Dockerfile` as:
+An example might be that you have a application that runs a webserver from the command `webserver`, and it takes in as command-line arguments the location of the .html file to serve and the port to expose.
+So you write your `Dockerfile` as:

 ```dockerfile
 ...